Pac-12 Power Rankings: How far do Huskies fall after blowing lead to Oregon?

 1. Oregon (Previous ranking: 1) (15-3, 4-2): With four assists, Payton Pritchard becomes the first Pac-12 player with 1,500 career points, 600 career assists and 500 career rebounds.
 This week: Against USC and UCLA.

 2. USC (Previous ranking: 8) (15-3, 4-1): Big jump for the Trojans since their 72-40 beatdown at Washington three weeks ago.
-We’ll find out how good USC over the next three weeks with games at No. 12 Oregon, against No. 23 Colorado and at No. 22 Arizona.
+We’ll find out how good USC is over the next three weeks with games at No. 12 Oregon, against No. 23 Colorado and at No. 22 Arizona.
 This week: At Oregon and Oregon State.

 3. Stanford (Previous ranking: 3) (15-3, 4-1): Can’t shake the feeling that the Cardinal has benefitted from a soft schedule.
 But Stanford’s only defeats are a four-point setback at USC and losses to No. 3 Kansas and No. 13 Butler.
 This week: At California.